tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/apimanagement/index.md

 # Azure API Management

 Azure API Management provides a REST API for performing operations on selected entities, such as users, groups, products, and subscriptions.
-This reference provides a guide for working with the API Management REST API, as well as specific reference information for each available operation, grouped by entity.
+This reference provides a guide for working with the API Management REST API, and specific reference information for each available operation, grouped by entity.

 ## REST Operation Groups